-Headache, dizziness and unsteadiness on her feet were some of the first symptoms physician assistant Maia Schwartz noticed when her patient came into the emergency department at Aurora Sinai Medical Center.
+Headache, dizziness and unsteadiness on her feet were some of the first symptoms Physician Assistant Maia Schwartz noticed when her patient came into the emergency department at Aurora Health Care.
 The patient thought it might be COVID or the flu, but Schwartz wasn’t convinced.
 Among the regular tests, she added in a carbon monoxide level test.
 The results were alarming — the patient had toxic levels of carbon monoxide in her system.

 Carbon monoxide is an odorless, colorless gas that is often produced when cooking or heating.
 It can be caused by fires or leaks in your heating system, especially for people who had their heat shut off and are heating their home through nontraditional means.
 Prolonged exposure to the gas can be deadly.
 The symptoms can be similar to a cold or the flu.

-“The typical symptoms are headache, dizziness, fatigue and nausea,” said Dr. Bianca Shubert, emergency department physician at Aurora Sinai Medical Center.
+“The typical symptoms are headache, dizziness, fatigue and nausea,” says Dr. Bianca Shubert, an emergency department physician at Aurora Health Care.
 “Carbon monoxide is particularly dangerous because it is known as the ‘great mimicker,’ as many of these symptoms also occur with other common illnesses, such as influenza or gastroenteritis.”